BenLand100/deepsky/README.md

 ./xisfhdr.py  ~/astro/*/*masterLight*.xisf | tee wbpp.meta
 ```
 when asking an AI like Claude or Gemini to generate additional columns on that CSV containing camera, telescope, filter, and exposure information.
+You could of course do this with some tool of your choice, manually, or by joining to an existing database if you have one.

+Once columns are added to the CSV, or not, save it as `live_images.csv`.
-You can customize how this is displayed, including removing or adding attributes, in the `panelHtml` function.
+You can now customize how this information is displayed, including removing or adding attributes, in the `panelHtml` function.

-Finally run `thumbs.py` to generate thumbnails in the `thumbs` directory, and save your augmented CSV as `live_images.csv`.
+Finally run `thumbs.py` to generate thumbnails in the `thumbs` directory.

 ## Hosting